XuZhou-cs2020/XuZhou-cs2020.github.io/README.md

 If you have difficulty on finish your resum, [Etter's book](https://read.amazon.ca/?ref_=dbs_p_ebk_r00_pbcb_rnvc00&_encoding=UTF8&asin=B01A2QL9SS) can provide you some advices.

-Since I used windows OS for the instruction, you can find another version of instructions [here](https://read.amazon.ca/?ref_=dbs_p_ebk_r00_pbcb_rnvc00&_encoding=UTF8&asin=B01A2QL9SS) about how to do all the procedure on mac.
+Since I used windows OS for the instruction, you can find another version of instructions [here](https://www.youtube.com/watch?v=WhrU9m82Wm8&list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB&index=2) about how to do all the procedure on mac.

 ## Authors and Acknowledgments
-The resume templates I used in instructions came from [here](https://github.com/sproogen/modern-resume-theme).Thanks for [name] who provide the template and well designed readme.
+The resume templates I used in instructions came from [here](https://github.com/sproogen/modern-resume-theme).Thanks for [Brett Harris](https://sproogen.github.io/modern-resume-theme/) who provide the template and well designed readme.

 Also thanks for Craig Banahene  and Quinn Wong, the group members who provide precious advices to make my files looks better.